 Our resource plan template is the tool that reigns in all of your resources and sets them up to align with your project schedule and budget.
 It’s easy to use and gets you started fast.

 Using a template puts you ahead of the game.
 Creating a resource plan is not a one-time thing.
 It’s going to be part of the planning process of every project you start.
 Having a template means you don’t have to create a new Excel sheet to capture your resources.

 Using a resource plan template keeps everyone informed, but by upgrading to project management software you can not only better connect with the team but track their progress.
-ProjectManager automatically compares your planned resources with your actual resources.
+ProjectManager automatically compares your planned resources with your actual resources on our award-winning Gantt chart.
 This helps you stay on track when you’re executing the project.
 Need more resource management tools?
 Use our workload chart to make sure your team isn’t overallocated.
 You can even balance their work to keep them more productive.
 See for yourself by trying the software for free today.

 Who Uses a Resource Plan Template?

 The project manager is usually the one tasked with creating a resource plan.
 It’s their job to manage resources efficiently and effectively.
 In larger organizations, however, there might be others such as the assistant project manager who will build the resource plan, though it would almost always have to be overseen and approved by the project manager.

 Whoever is in charge of using a resource plan template will need to bring any parties involved in procurement and resource management into the conversation.
 Then, once the plan has been finalized, it will be shared with the team and stakeholders.
 Transparency is important to make sure that resources are always available to match capacity.
 The use of our resource plan template makes it easy to share and keeps everyone on the same page.

 When to Use a Resource Plan Template